vroby65/zepto/README.md

 ## 💡 Tip

 Ideal for rescue shells, retro systems, and minimal distros.
-Zepto proves you don’t need megabytes of code to have modern editing power.
+Zepto proves you don’t need megabytes of code to have modern editing pow